-A Most casinos shuffle after each hand while some of them shuffle when a certain point is reached.
+A Most casinos shuffle after each hand while some of them shuffle after a certain point.

 - Q Is Card Counting possible at online blackjack?

-A It is nearly impossible because the deck is shuffled after each hand, which kills the purpose of card counting.
+A It is nearly impossible because the deck is shuffled after each hand, which kills the chances of card counting.

 - Q Can casinos delay my payments even if I have done nothing wrong?

 A Sadly, yes.
-Casinos are not regulated in regards to how they pay and can take as much time as they need to audit your winnings before they cash them out, especially if it is a big win.
+Casinos are not regulated in regards to how they pay and can take as much time as they need to audit your winnings before you can cash them out, especially if it is a big win.

-- Q Is there limits on how much I can withdraw, even if I have won a big jackpot?
+- Q Are there limits to how much I can withdraw, even if I have won a big jackpot?

-A It depends on the casino itself, as some casinos will obligate you to withdraw it bit by bit while other casinos let you withdraw the entire jackpot at once.
+A It depends on the casino itself, as some casinos will obligate you to withdraw in increments while other casinos let you withdraw the entire jackpot at once.

-- Q Will casinos charge fees for withdrawing the jackpot?
+- Q Will casinos charge fees for withdrawing your jackpot?

-A Some casinos might apply fees when you are asking for a check or a bank transfer, but it depends on the casino.
-Always read the terms and the conditions before engaging in any online casinos.
+A Some casinos might apply fees when you are asking for a check or a bank transfer, but it depends on the casino itself.
+Always read the terms and conditions before engaging in any online casinos.

-- Q Can the terms and conditions of promotions be tricky?
+- Q Can the terms and conditions on promotions be tricky?

-- Q What is better, the flash version or the download version of a casino?
+- Q Which is better, the flash version or the download version of a casino?